dhaval201279/cloud-native-java-demo/README.md

 One can still do a declarative way of doing load balancing explicitly by injecting [`RestTemplate`] (http://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/client/RestTemplate.html) along with [`@LoadBalanced`] (http://cloud.spring.io/spring-cloud-static/spring-cloud.html#_spring_resttemplate_as_a_load_balancer_client) annotation.
 Since this looks like a boiler plate code, it can be avoided by using [Feign] (https://github.com/OpenFeign/feign) whose use within the context of application is explained below.

 #### Feign
 Feign is a declarative web service / Http client, which seamlessly integrates with Ribbon, Eureka and Hystrix to facilitate resilient load balanced client.
-So with just `spring-cloud-starter-feign` dependency and `@EnableFeignClients` annotation you have a complete set of Load balancer, Circuit breaker and Http client with sensible ready-to-go default configuration.
+So with just `spring-cloud-starter-feign` dependency and `@EnableFeignClients` annotation you have a complete set of Load balancer, Circuit breaker and Http client with sensible ready-to-go default configurations.

 Here is an example from Reservation Client: